 Do you have hard flooring?
 Why not soften the look with a rug?
 Rugs add warmth and style to a room.
 They can bring a scheme together.
 Rugs can be fashionable adding colour.
 They can be soft underfoot.
 A rug can really transform the feel of your room.

 How a house smells make a big first impact.
 Buyers often comment when a house smells great.
 It can really make a huge difference.
 Smells need to be subtle so if using a plug-in switch it on low.
 You could dab Vanilla essence oil on lamp bulbs (when switched on, it gives a great smell) or about putting a sliced lemon in your kitchen bin.
-Candles are great if you are going to be home when the viewing takes place!
+I would normally say candles are great if you are going to be home when the viewing takes place - however at the moment Covid guidelines don't permit this and we don't want your home burning down!

 My name is Michelle and I am a director at JDG Estate Agents.
 We are here to help you sell your home quickly and for the best possible advice.
 These tips are tried and tested.
 They work.
 A recent client followed our tips.
 Her apartment on Swan Yard sold in just days.
 If you’d like more tailored advice call and ask for a free valuation.
 We are here to help!